btcpayserver/btcpayserver-doc/docs/WooCommerceAdditionalTokens.md

 # WooCommerce Additional Tokens

-With using the additional token configuration you will be able to have separate payment methods for each configured token/currency.
+With using the additional token configuration you will be able to have separate payment methods for each configured Currency, Asset, Altcoin or Token.
 This means you can have separate payment methods for BTC, Lightning Network, LTC, ETH (and ERC20 tokens), Liquid assets, ... you name it.
 This allows you to issue and use [Liquid Assets](https://help.blockstream.com/hc/en-us/articles/900001543146-What-are-Liquid-assets-) as coupons or vouchers, see more details below.)

 ## Use cases
 - give away products for free via promotional tokens